 Feeding.
-Your baby might be going longer between feedings now, but will still have times when he or she wants to eat more.
-Most babies this age breastfeed about eight times in a 24-hour period or drink about 26–28 ounces (780–840 ml) of formula a day.
+Your baby might be going longer between feedings now, but will still have times when they want to eat more.
+Most babies this age breastfeed about 8 times in a 24-hour period or drink about 26–28 ounces (780–840 ml) of formula a day.

 Peeing and pooping.
 Babies should have several wet diapers a day and tend to have fewer poopy diapers.
 Breastfed babies' stools should be soft and may be slightly runny.
 Formula-fed babies' stools tend to be a little firmer, but should not be hard.

 Sleeping.
 Your baby will probably begin to stay awake for longer periods and be more alert during the day, sleeping more at night.
-Breastfed babies may have a 4- to 5-hour stretch at night, and formula fed babies may go 5 to 6 hours between feedings.
+Breastfed babies may have a 4- to 5-hour stretch at night, and formula fed babies may go 5 to 6 hours.
 Waking up at night to be fed is normal.

 - smile in response to being talked to, played with, or smiled at

-- lift their head up while lying on their belly
+- hold their head up while lying on their belly

 Here are some things to keep in mind until your baby's next routine checkup at 4 months: